 AP Scholar with Distinction | Granted to students who receive an average score of at least 3.5 on all AP Exams taken, and scores of 3 or higher on five or more of these exams |

-Please contact the AP Coordinator if you have any questions.
+Please contact the AP Coordinator Conrad Hope if you have any questions.

 For more information, check the College Board website.
 AP® and Advanced Placement® are registered trademarks of the College Board®.
 Used with permission.